 Become a Patron of Ask Leo! and go ad-free!

-I have to start by throwing out a caveat: exactly how you edit a reply varies depending on what email program or service you use, and possibly the specific configuration of the service or program.
+I have to start by throwing out the usual caveat: how you edit a reply varies depending on what email program or service you use, and possibly how you’ve configured that service or program.

 The most important thing, in either case: